 I am a 33 year old casual labourer, married with 2 children.
-I belong to the Kanombe NOUSPR group because I feel comfortable with this group of people and we work together to try and solve our problems and develop ourselves.
+I belong to the Kanombe NOUSPR group because I feel comfortable with this group of people and we work together to try and solve our problems as well as develop ourselves.

 It was at this stage that the school said I must go to the hospital because they could not wake me up in the mornings.
 The headmaster knew I had a mental illness and took me to Ndhera hospital.
 I was admitted and given treatment there for 3 months.
 I returned to school to finish the term.
 When I returned to school the next term I became ill almost immediately.
-My mother then bought me home and I tried to study in a local school, but not for long.
-When I gave up school altogether I was well for a time but then I had a period like a mad thing when I went onto the streets, where my family could not find me.
+My mother then took me home and I tried to study in a local school, but not for long.
+When I gave up school altogether I was well for a time but soon I had a period of being totally confused and lived on the streets.
+My family could not find me.

 I am now a patient expert, with a bicycle and white coat but most of all with an understanding of what it is like to have such an illness.
 I now help others as Joseph once helped me.
-I take them to the hospital and talk to their families about them and the illness, saying it is not abnormal and there are people like us who can help them.
+I take them to the hospital and talk to their families about them and the illness, saying it is not the end of life and there are people like us who can help them.